New Year’s Day

 My Special Variations on the Rules

-- You MAY use a double factorial, n!! = the product of all integers from 1 to n that have the same parity (odd or even) as n.
-I’m including these because Math Forum allows them, but I personally try to avoid the beasts.
+- And this year, you may also use a double factorial, n!! = the product of all integers from 1 to n that have the same parity (odd or even) as n.
 I feel much more creative when I can wrangle a solution without invoking double factorials, but this year we’ll need all the help we can get.

 How To Play

-With only two different digits to use, we will need every trick in the book to create variety in our numbers.
+With only two different digits to use, we will need plenty of arithmetic tricks to create variety in our numbers.
 Experiment with decimals, two-digit numbers, and factorials.
 Remember that dividing (or using a negative exponent) creates the reciprocal of a fraction, which can flip the denominator up where it might be more helpful.

 - Use the comments section below to share the numbers you find.

-- Do not post your solutions.
+- Do not post your calculations.
 I will delete them.

-Students in 1st-12th grade may wish to submit their answers to the Math Forum, which will begin publishing student solutions after February 1, 2017.
-Remember, Math Forum allows double factorials but will NOT accept answers with repeating decimals.
+Students in 1st-12th grade may wish to submit their answers to the Math Forum, which will begin publishing student solutions after February 1, 2020.
+Remember, Math Forum allows double factorials but will not accept answers with repeating decimals.

 Clarifying the Do’s and Don’ts